9.3.1 Grading System

 |Bachelor of Arts (3-year)||At the conclusion of any term after which the student has attempted at least 9 credits since the last assessment||GPA of at least 3.5||GPA of at least 2.0||GPA of at least 1.7 and less than 2.0||1|

 |Bachelor of Science (3-year)|

 |Bachelor of Education (AD)||At the conclusion of every Fall and Winter term||GPA of at least 2.3 with no failing grades||N/A||2|

 |Bachelor of Environmental Health (AD)||GPA of at least 2.7 with no grade less than C+|

 Academic standing is assessed according to the frequency and rules given in table 9.3.4.
-Students who wish to appeal a ruling affecting their academic standing should direct their appeal to the Dean of the Faculty in which they are enrolled.
+Students who wish to appeal a ruling affecting their academic standing should direct their appeal to the Registrar’s Office Dean of the Faculty in which they are enrolled.
 Any appeals must be received within 15 days of the initial notification of academic standing.
-Decision of the Dean is final.
+The Registrar’s Office will forward the appeal to the Dean of the Faculty in which they are enrolled.
+The decision of the Dean is final.

 - Students earning Honours standing receive written recognition of their academic achievement and are normally eligible to continue their program of study.